Hello again, fellow PvPers!

 Thunder Fang/Fire Fang | Crunch & Poison Fang

 If ever there was a time to actually use it, this may be it.
-With Thunder Fang it presents a unique threat that can beat EVERY Water and Flyer in the format except Scyther (a list that includes Azu, Qwil, Tentacruel, Mandibuzz, Jellicent, Golbat, Drifblim… it’s a GOOD list!) while also handling Mawile, Alolan Marowak, Cofagrigus, Alolan Muk, Umbreon, PowderTales, Shadow Scizor (yes, that’s a thing!) and more.
-Or give it Fire Fang, which does drop the Waters and Air Slash Mandi, but gains ALL Steel types and stuff like Galvantula instead, or go whole hog with Shadow Mightyena to pick up stuff like Venusaur, Sableye, Froslass, and Haunter (and even Jellicent again!) in exchange for now losing to A-Wak, A-Muk, and Snarl Mandi.
+With Thunder Fang it presents a unique threat that can beat EVERY Water and Flyer in the format except Scyther (a list that includes Azu, Qwil, Tentacruel, Mandibuzz, Jellicent, Golbat, Drifblim… it’s a GOOD list!) while also handling Mawile, Alolan Marowak, Cofagrigus, Alolan Muk, Umbreon, PowderTales, Shadow Scizor (yes, that’s a thing!), Incineroar and more.
+Or give it Fire Fang, which does drop the Waters and Air Slash Mandi, but gains ALL Steel types and stuff like Trevenant and Galvantula instead, or go whole hog with Shadow Mightyena to pick up things like Venusaur, Sableye, Froslass, and Haunter (and even Jellicent again!) in exchange for now losing to A-Wak, A-Muk, and Snarl Mandi.
 Oh, how the mighty have… risen?
 (Just for this meta, though. 🙃)

 Charm | Ice Beam & Play Rough